google/WebFundamentals/src/_langs/en/updates/2015-06-12-Media-Source-Extensions-for-Audio.markdown

 rm sintel_{0,1,2,3,4}_dash.mpd
 {% endhighlight %}

 That's it!
 We now have fragmented MP4 and MP3 files with the correct metadata necessary for gapless playback.
-See <a href="">appendix b</a> for more details on just what that metadata looks like.
+See Appendix B for more details on just what that metadata looks like.

 ## Appendix B: Parsing Gapless Metadata